davepoon/blog/about.md

 ### Hello, my name is Dave Poon.
 I am a designer working and living in Sydney.
 I design UIs and write codes.
-Co-founder of [Erlango](http://erlango.com/ "Erlango") and Co-founder of [SpikeNode](http://spikenode.com/ "SpikeNode").
+Co-founder of [Erlango](http://erlango.com/ "Erlango") and Co-founder of [GradHired](http://gradhired.com.au/ "GradHired").

 <br />